Expected Policy Gradients for Reinforcement Learning: Expected policy gradients for Gaussian Policies

-Because of the series truncation, the function on the righthand side is quadric and we can then use Lemma \ref{lem-gpg}:
+We used the notation $\text{const}_s$ to denote a term constant in the action (but dependent on the state).
+Because of the series truncation, the function on the right-hand side is quadratic and we can then use Lemma \ref{lem-gpg}, obtaining

 \end{proof} To actually obtain the Hessian, we could use automatic differentiation to compute it analytically.
-Sometimes this may not be possible---for example when ReLU units are used, the Hessian is always zero.
-In these cases, we can approximate the Hessian by generating a number of random action-values around $\mu_s$, computing the $Q$ values, and (locally) fitting a quadric, akin to sigma-point methods in control \citep{roth2016nonlinear}.
+Sometimes this may not be possible---for example when ReLU units are used, the Hessian is always zero or undefined.
+In these cases, we can approximate the Hessian by generating a number of random action-values around $\mu_s$, computing the ${\hat{Q}}$ values, and (locally) fitting a quadratic, akin to sigma-point methods in control \citep{roth2016nonlinear}.